corverroos/qbft/README.md

 # QBFT

+> This project is deprecated, it has been ported into [Obol's Charon distributed validator client](https://github.com/ObolNetwork/charon/tree/main/core/qbft) and improved upon.

 Package `qbft` is a PoC implementation of the ["The Istanbul BFT Consensus Algorithm"](https://arxiv.org/pdf/2002.03613.pdf) by Henrique Moniz as referenced by the [QBFT spec](https://github.com/ConsenSys/qbft-formal-spec-and-verification).